Candidate Experience Matters

 During this three day symposium, there will be keynote addresses from Heath Padgett, Molly Fletcher, and China Gorman, all top HR leaders and influencers, as well as highly informative panel and roundtable discussions.
 Gather practical tips that you can apply upon your return to your office to improve your company's candidate experience .

-With our record breaking 95,000 respondents last year, you'll receive extensive data to differentiate your company's "Candidate Experience" and its importance to your company leaders.
+With our record breaking 95,000 respondents last year and over 130,000 from nearly 200 companies this year from North America alone, you'll receive extensive data to differentiate your company's "Candidate Experience" and its importance to your company leaders.

 Nearly half of all candidates (47.7 percent) had no previous relationship with a company before applying, meaning that the candidate experience is the first exposure they have to a company’s brand and highlighting the need to for employers to get it right.